 If you’ve been in a rollover accident, there is a good chance it may have occurred because of someone else’s negligence.
 While rollovers can occur when a lone motorist is driving distracted or speeding, it’s far more common that they occur because the side of the vehicle was struck by another motorist.
 Rollover accidents can cause injuries ranging from mild to catastrophic.

 Many rollovers lead to long-lasting problems like traumatic brain injuries, spinal injuries, and broken bones.
 Insurance may not be enough to cover ongoing medical care and lost wages, in which case you should contact a rollover attorney to represent you.

-If you or someone you love was in a rollover accident, contact the offices of Sweeney Merrigan Law.
+If you or someone you love was in a rollover accident, contact the Boston personal injury lawyers of Sweeney Merrigan Law.
 We represent our clients effectively and fight to get them the compensation they need to get back on track.
 Based out of Boston, MA, we serve clients throughout all of Massachusetts in a variety of personal injury suits.
 Contact us today to see what we can do for you.